Smaug123/commit-action/README.md

 # `commit-action`

 Action which performs a Git commit.
+The action allows either pushing to an existing branch, or creating a new branch and raising a PR for that new branch.
 Importantly, this uses the GitHub API, and so is signed wherever possible.

 # Behaviour

 We expect you to have applied some diff, unstaged, to the repository, before you invoke this action.
-Then we'll essentially perform `git diff` and create a commit with that diff applied against the currently-checked-out commit, and (if the diff was nonempty) we raise a pull request against the repository's default branch.
+Then we'll essentially perform `git diff` and create a commit with that diff applied against the currently-checked-out commit, and (if the diff was nonempty) we either push the new commit to an existing branch, or we raise a pull request against the repository's default branch.

 As of this writing, *we ignore untracked files*.
 You should explicitly `git add --intent-to-add` any untracked files you want to push, before invoking this action.